GitSmark/AbstractMVP/README.md

 Customization
 -------------------
-  Customized yourself Delegate and Interface, you can easily customize whatever you want.
+  Customized yourself `Delegate` and `Interface`, you can easily customize whatever you want.

 Sample
 ----------